 Sedation Dental Procedures

+Parkview Dental Associates, SC, has proudly served Sun Prairie, Deforest, Madison, Windsor and surrounding communities since 1969.
+We are here to answer all your questions about sedation dentistry and sleep apnea.
 Imagine undergoing a complex dental treatment like a root canal, extraction, or oral surgery.
 When your treatment is complete, you have no recollection of the time it took, the pain, the noise, or the discomfort you were expecting.
 We are pleased to offer our patients the option of comfortable, safe, and effective sedation dentistry.
-To learn more, contact our team.
+Find out more by contacting our team.

 Parkview Dental finds patients who benefit from sedation dentistry have the following:

 A fear or anxiety of being at the dentist

 A hard time sitting still for long periods of time

 A hard time getting (and staying) numb from anesthetics

 About sedation dentistry

 - No sense of time while under sedation